raspberrypi/libcamera/Documentation/guides/introduction.rst

 which provide an interface to interact and control media devices.

-Included in this subsystem are drivers for camera sensors, CSI2 (Camera Serial Interface) recievers, and ISPs (Image Signal Processors)
+Included in this subsystem are drivers for camera sensors, CSI2 (Camera Serial Interface) receivers, and ISPs (Image Signal Processors)

 The usage of these drivers to provide a functioning camera stack is a responsibility that lies in userspace which is commonly implemented separately